-Minority-owned businesses are the fastest-growing sector in the US, but sadly, there is a significant barrier that gets across reaching their full potential- access to working capital.
+Minority-owned businesses are the fastest-growing sector in the US.
+Still, sadly, there is a significant barrier to them reaching their full potential- access to working capital.
 Because of the lack of funding options, minority entrepreneurs count on short-term debt to finance their businesses.
-After being denied credit from traditional entities, they turn to revolve credit lines or personal credit cards.
+After being denied credit from traditional entities, they turn to revolving credit lines or personal credit cards.

 We have a better option!
-One Park Financials' working capital programs.
-We’ve been working with minority-owned businesses for more than a decade.
-What makes us different?
-We provide guidance, quality customer service, and a fast, seamless online funding experience.
+One Park Financials' working capital programs!
+At One Park Financial, we've worked with minority-owned businesses for over a decade.
+What makes OPF different?
+We provide guidance, quality customer service, and a seamless online funding experience.

 You can pre-qualify in minutes here.
-We'll connect you with one of our funding experts who will provide more information about many of our best-in-class benefits, such as flexible payment terms and no collateral required!
+We'll connect you with one of our funding experts, who will provide more information about our best-in-class benefits, such as flexible payment terms and no collateral required!